appview-team/appview/docs/Rules.md

 <run top on the host>
 <start a container>
 <run top in that container>
-scope rules --add top --sourceid A --unixpath /var/run/appscope scope rules
+appview rules --add top --sourceid A --unixpath /var/run/appview appview rules
 ### Does the rules file contain an entry for top?
-scope ps
+appview ps
-### Are two top processes scoped by attach?
+### Are two top processes viewed by attach?
 <run top on the host>
 <start a new container>
 <run top in the new container>
-scope ps
+appview ps
-### Are four top processes scoped (2 by attach, 2 by preload)?
+### Are four top processes viewed (2 by attach, 2 by preload)?
 ### Is data flowing into edge from three processes (2 on host, 1 in new container)?
-scope rules --remove top --sourceid A scope rules
+appview rules --remove top --sourceid A appview rules
 ### Is the rules file empty?
-scope ps
+appview ps
-### Are 0 top processes scoped?
+### Are 0 top processes viewed?
 <run top on the host>
-scope ps
+appview ps
-### Are 0 top processes scoped?
+### Are 0 top processes viewed?
 ```

 ### Where files will be created

 Host processes:
-- libscope: should end up in `/usr/lib/appscope/<ver>/` on the host
+- libappview: should end up in `/usr/lib/appview/<ver>/` on the host
-- scope: should end up in `/usr/lib/appscope/<ver>/` on the host
+- appview: should end up in `/usr/lib/appview/<ver>/` on the host
-- scope_rules: should end up in `/usr/lib/appscope/scope_rules` on the host
+- appview_rules: should end up in `/usr/lib/appview/appview_rules` on the host
 - unix socket:
-  - edge running in container: will be in `/var/run/appscope/` on the host by default (edge documentation describes that `/var/run/appscope` is mounted from the host into the container).
+  - edge running in container: will be in `/var/run/appview/` on the host by default (edge documentation describes that `/var/run/appview` is mounted from the host into the container).
   - edge running on host: will be in `$CRIBL_HOME/state/` by default

 Existing container processes:
-- libscope: installed into /usr/lib/appscope/<ver>/ in all existing containers (/etc/ld.so.preload points to this)
+- libappview: installed into /usr/lib/appview/<ver>/ in all existing containers (/etc/ld.so.preload points to this)
-- scope: _not required_
+- appview: _not required_
-- scope_rules: `/usr/lib/appscope` should be mounted into all existing containers into `/usr/lib/appscope/`
+- appview_rules: `/usr/lib/appview` should be mounted into all existing containers into `/usr/lib/appview/`
-- unix socket: the dirpath defined in `scope_rules` should be mounted into all existing containers (`$CRIBL_HOME/state/` note that the env var will be resolved in the scope_rules file)
+- unix socket: the dirpath defined in `appview_rules` should be mounted into all existing containers (`$CRIBL_HOME/state/` note that the env var will be resolved in the appview_rules file)

 New container processes:
-- libscope: extracted into `/opt/appscope` in all new containers
+- libappview: extracted into `/opt/appview` in all new containers
-- scope: `/usr/lib/appscope` should be mounted into all new containers into `/usr/lib/appscope/`
+- appview: `/usr/lib/appview` should be mounted into all new containers into `/usr/lib/appview/`
-- scope_rules: `/usr/lib/appscope` should be mounted into all new containers
+- appview_rules: `/usr/lib/appview` should be mounted into all new containers
-- unix socket: the dirpath defined in `scope_rules` should be mounted into all new containers (default `/var/run/appscope/`)
+- unix socket: the dirpath defined in `appview_rules` should be mounted into all new containers (default `/var/run/appview/`)